sidart/bizdom/_posts/2021-04-13-indian-life-insurance-sector.md

 The industry remained to be dominated by foreign insurers who did brisk business, particularly insuring the European community — Indians were either not insured or were charged heavy premiums.

 The first Indian company came in 1870, the Bombay Mutual Life Assurance Society.
-More Indian companies flourished during the Swadeshi movement (1905-1907).
+More Indian companies flourished during the [Swadeshi movement](https://www.thebizdom.in/swadeshi-movement/) .
 Like New India Assurance that was founded in 1919 by Sir Dorabji Tata.

 Till mid-1950s, Insurance was considered a luxury of urban elites.
 In 1956, India got its first socialist-inspired statutory insurance law, this followed the nationaliztion of the non-life sector in 1972.